sphinx-gallery/sphinx-gallery/doc/index.rst

         <div style='clear:both'></div>

-Here we put only the examples of our gallery that use a specific function.
-This display granularity ready to use within your documentation, not just the gigantic galleries with all the examples together.
+Here we put only the examples of our gallery that refer to a specific function.
+This provides display granularity that can be used within your documentation in addition to large galleries with all examples together.

 Go ahead, click on those thumbnails to go to the examples.
 Beautifully